Orquidea Tamayo Mortera

-Orquidea Nallely Gabriela Tamayo Mortera is a Mexican–New Zealander Registered Therapeutic Recreation Specialist.
+Orquidea Nallely Gabriela Tamayo Mortera is a Mexican–New Zealand therapeutic recreation specialist.
 She is the former president and the inaugural Director of Strategic Engagement of the New Zealand Society of Diversional and Recreational Therapists.
 In 2024 Mortera was appointed a Member of the New Zealand Order of Merit for services to diversional and recreational therapy and education.

 Career

 Tamayo Mortera is Mexican, and was born in Coatzacoalcos in Veracruz.
 She moved to New Zealand in the 2000s.

-Tamayo Mortera is a Registered Diversional and Recreational therapist, working across the aged care, mental health and disability sectors.
+Tamayo Mortera is a New Zealand therapeutic recreation specialist, working across healthcare, aged care, mental health and disability sectors.
 She has instituted programmes such as Cycling Without Age and Baby Buddies, where parents bring their young babies into rest homes.
 Tamayo Mortera has promoted the training and education of diversional and recreational therapists, training more than 1000 therapists.
 Tamayo Mortera assisted in getting both the New Zealand Diploma and the bachelor's degree in diversional and recreational therapy recognised by the New Zealand Qualifications Authority.

-Since 2018 Tamayo Mortera has been the national president of the New Zealand Society of Diversional and Recreational Therapists.
-She is also co-chair of Allied Health Aotearoa New Zealand, a forum for representation of allied health professionals.
+From 2018 to 2025 Tamayo Mortera was the national president of the New Zealand Society of Diversional and Recreational Therapists.
+She is currently the co-chair of Allied Health Aotearoa New Zealand, a forum for representation of allied health professionals.